 Thanks, Paul.
 Can you take a screenshot of the error?
 It's helpful to know that there's a 404, but I'll also need to know exactly what request is triggering the 404 - the admin-ajax.php calls you reference are getting 200 responses.
 If possible, please also expand the entry in the console, so that I can see the headers etc for the 404 request.

-#7 Updated by Raymond Hoh almost 2 years ago
+#7 Updated by Raymond Hoh about 2 years ago

 This time by just copy/pasting an email address again.

 Copying and pasting an email address into the input field would still require a keyboard press into the input box to trigger an AJAX search.